Gifted and Talent Development

 - Equip PLC (professional learning community) teams and individual teachers

-- Empower collaboration among classroom teachers, GTD teachers, coaches, parents, students, and community
+- Empower collaboration among classroom teachers, GTD teachers, content coaches, parents, students, and community

 Flexible and Fluid Tiered Service Model: